 One night is a sample size of one.
 Regression to the mean means extreme values, including a perfect score, are often followed by more typical nights.

-Community discussions around Fitbit and other platforms highlight another point: even reaching 100 is inconsistent and not always meaningful in isolation Fitbit Community thread.
+Community discussions around Fitbit sleep scoring and other platforms highlight another point: even reaching 100 is inconsistent and not always meaningful in isolation.
 That variability reinforces the need to focus on trends rather than outliers.

 Non-prescriptive strategies to support high-quality sleep